 The government programme defined digital development as an interdisciplinary issue.
-A Chief Digital Officer (CDO) was appointed in each Ministry to coordinate innovation and digitisation issues between Ministries, and work on a nationwide innovation and digitisation strategy.
+A CDO has been appointed in each Ministry to coordinate innovation and digitisation issues between Ministries, and work on a nationwide innovation and digitisation strategy.
 Through a coordinated approach, goals such as the further automatisation of processes or the offer of improved digital services can be realised more efficiently.